seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 >**Note:** at first, create a directory where you want to store files.
 Method `putContents()` only creates a file, it doesn't create folders to a specified filename.

 The scraper is done.
-Now, open your main script and pass a list of URLs to scrap:
+Now, open your main script and pass a list of URLs to scrape:

 {% highlight php %}
 <?php